hamzeen/smsP5/README.md

 *   The extras folder here, only contains files required for installation on Windows boxes running on 32-bit (i586) Java.
 *   However, this library should work on all platforms.
 Hence if you are not on a Windows box, please follow installation instructions tailored for your OS/distribution at, [SMSLib Installation] (http://smslib.org/doc/installation/).
-*   Known Issue: This might not work with 64-bit Java installations and it's a known issue with SMSLib as well.
+*   **Known Issue**: This might not work with 64-bit Java installations and it's a known issue with SMSLib as well.
 Hence in this case, I reccoment you to install 32-bit Java.

 ## Examples & Usage ##